Chloe-Terwagne/ucl_data_viz/README.txt

 This folder contains files related to the interactive and animated data visualization of gene variant scores.
 To view the visualizations, you need to open the provided HTML file in a web browser.

 Instructions ---------------------------------------------------------
+1) Download the repository.
-1) Locate the file index.html in this folder.
+1) Locate the file index.html in this downloaded folder.
 2) Double-click on the index.html file, or right-click and select "Open with" and choose your preferred web browser.
 3) The plot will be displayed, and you can interact with it as needed.